Department of Defense Architecture Framework: History

 The first version of the development DoDAF was developed in the 1990s under the name C4ISR Architecture Framework.
 In the same period the reference model TAFIM, which was initiated in 1986, was further developed.
 The first C4ISR Architecture Framework v1.0, released 7 June 1996, was created in response to the passage of the Clinger-Cohen Act.
 It addressed the 1995 Deputy Secretary of Defense directive that a DoD-wide effort be undertaken to define and develop a better means and process for ensuring that C4ISR capabilities were interoperable and met the needs of the warfighter.
 Continued development effort resulted in December 1997 in the second version, C4ISR Architecture Framework v2.0.

 In August 2003 the DoDAF v1.0 was released, which restructured the C4ISR Framework v2.0 to offer guidance, product descriptions, and supplementary information in two volumes and a Desk Book.
 It broadened the applicability of architecture tenets and practices to all Mission Areas rather than just the C4ISR community.
 This document addressed usage, integrated architectures, DoD and Federal policies, value of architectures, architecture measures, DoD decision support processes, development techniques, analytical techniques, and the CADM v1.01, and moved towards a repository-based approach by placing emphasis on architecture data elements that comprise architecture products.
 In February 2004 the documentation of Version 1.0 was released with volume "I: Definitions and Guidelines", "II: Product Descriptions" and a "Deskbook".
 In April 2007 the Version 1.5 was released with a documentation of "Definitions and Guidelines", "Product Descriptions" and "Architecture Data Description".
+This period further developed the concepts and terms that have since been replaced with different approaches.
+For example, a Mission Needs Statement (MNS) was a U.S. Department of Defense type of document which identified capability needs for a program to satisfy by a combination of solutions (DOTMLPF) to resolve a mission deficiency or to enhance operational capability.
+This type of document has been superseded by the description of capability needs called an Initial Capabilities Document, as of CJCSI 3170.01E.
+The CJCSI 3170.01 and 6212.01 were superseded by the CJCSI 5123.01 Series.

+This term was introduced as a fundamental step in CJCSI 3170.01B (Apr 2001), 6212.01D (Apr 2005), and the Interim Defense Acquisition Guidebook (Oct 2004).